igneus/completorium-pragense/README.md

-# Completorium secundum Rubricam pragensem
+# Completorium secundum rubricam pragensem

 LaTeX sources for a booklet of chanted Compline according to the medieval diocesan use of Prague.